kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-## Framework Implementation Strategy Is Not an Application-Wide Restriction
+## Framework Implementation Strategy Is Not an Application-Wide Restriction { #framework-implementation-strategy }

 Kora makes a strong architectural choice: where the framework already knows enough information at build time, it prefers to generate ordinary source code rather than rediscovering the same information at runtime.